marionwalton/media-and-society/index.md

 ![Media student](img/cap.svg)

 ## What is a pocket textbook?
 This is your [pocket textbook](/about/) for Media & Society.
-It's designed as an accessible, <button popovertarget="mydiv">open access</button> guide to the ideas we'll explore in more detail in classes and course readings.
+It's designed as an accessible, <button popovertarget="open">open access</button> guide to the ideas we'll explore in more detail in classes and course readings.

 The chapters are designed as a short, readable overview of the ideas we explore in the course.